Silver Bulletin #5

 They have faith that things will work out as they should.

-Faith that if they genuinely and intelligently applied themselves, that everything will fall into place
+Faith that if they genuinely and intelligently apply themselves, everything will fall into place.

 Faith that even if it doesn’t end up the way they expect or desire, it’ll be in the way they need and deserve.